Momia guanche del Barranco de Herques

 ...Read more

 The mummy was found in Barranco de Herques, in the south of Tenerife, between the towns of Fasnia and Güímar.
-He arrived in Madrid in the eighteenth century as a gift to King Charles III of Spain.
-It was initially placed in the Royal Library and subsequently in the National Museum of Anthropology.
+He arrived in Madrid in the 18th century as a gift to King Charles III.
+It was initially placed in the Royal Library and subsequently in the National Anthropology Museum.
 The mummy participated in the Universal Exhibition of Paris of 1878.
+In December 2015, the mummy was moved to the National Archaeological Museum.

 Photographies by: